ECLAD: Extracting Concepts with Local Aggregated Descriptors: Introduction

-Concept extraction (global explanation) methods can analyze a model in the context of a dataset and \emph{return different sets of images} representing concepts -- in the case of the example mentioned above, samples of scratches or deformed edges.
+Concept extraction (global explanation) methods can analyze a model in the context of a dataset and return \emph{different sets of images} representing concepts -- in the case of the example mentioned above, samples of scratches or edges.
 These sets represent the concepts learned by a model during training and are accompanied by a score denoting their importance in the model's prediction process \citep{DBLP:conf/icml/KimWGCWVS18,DBLP:conf/nips/GhorbaniWZK19}.
-When explaining new instances, these methods can determine whether a concept is present, but not where it is, i.e., current methods do not localize the pixels containing each concept (where is the scratch, or deformed edge).
-A representative method is shown in Figure \ref{fig:ACE}.
+When explaining new instances, these methods can determine whether a concept is present, but not where it is, i.e., current methods do not localize the pixels containing each concept (where is the scratch, or the well-formed edges).
 This is a severe limitation in many applications, as posterior to the CE process, the results are not being used to explain abnormal behaviors in detail, increasing the possibility of biased interpretations.
-For example, a problematic instance of a piece with deformed edges and a shiny patch elsewhere may be erroneously detected as scratched by a CNN.
+For example, a problematic instance of a piece with darker edges and a shiny patch elsewhere may be erroneously detected as defective by a CNN.
 A human may then erroneously interpret the edge as the problematic region, whereas the unusual shiny region was the confounding factor.
-The same issue makes the objective validation of CE techniques difficult, as interpreting which cues relate to a concept as well as its relation to the ground truth requires human intervention.
+The same issue makes the objective comparison and validation of CE techniques difficult, as interpreting which cues relate to a concept as well as its relation to the ground truth requires human intervention (though visual inspection).

 Our work focuses on concept-based explanations, i.e., global explanations, and specifically on their inability to provide a straightforward concept localization.
-We propose \emph{Extracting Concepts with Local Aggregated Descriptors} (ECLAD) as a method for CE that -- posterior to its global execution -- is able to localize concepts and quantify their importance for a single image prediction, as shown in Figure \ref{fig:ECLAD}.
+We propose \emph{Extracting Concepts with Local Aggregated Descriptors} (ECLAD) as a method for CE that -- posterior to its global execution -- is able to localize concepts and quantify their importance for a single image prediction, as shown in Figure \ref{fig:ECLAD main}.
 In contrast to previous CE methods, we do not encode an image as a single flattened activation map, but rather as a set of pixel-wise aggregations of the activation maps of multiple layers.
 We call these pixel-wise representations \emph{local aggregated descriptors} (LADs).